 You can store this chocolate syrup in a covered container in the fridge for up to a week.

-Any container will do the trick but make sure it’s nicely sealed so it doesn’t take on any additional flavors from storing it in the fridge.
+Any container will do the trick, but make sure it’s nicely sealed so it doesn’t take on any additional flavors from storing it in the fridge.

-If you want to keep it for an extended period of time, or if you prefer to make a larger batch, you can also store it in the freezer.
-Just be sure to bring it back to room temperature before using it.
+If you want to keep it for an extended period, or if you prefer to make a larger batch, you can also store it in the freezer.

-My favorite ways to store any syrup are in either a glass flask with a pouring spout or a mason jar.
-Depending on the amount of syrup you’re going to make, you can pick your best way of storing it.
+My favorite ways to store syrup are in a glass flask with a pouring spout or a mason jar.

 Mason jar and flask with pouring spout.